abozaid-ibrahim/UPlayer/README.md

 <img src="https://img.shields.io/badge/Code%20Coverage-71%25-brightgreen">
 </p>

-MVP music player consumes HearThisAt API to show the populer tracks
+MVP music player consumes HearThisAt API to show the popular tracks

  <p align="center">
  <img src="https://github.com/abuzeid-ibrahim/MimiMusicPlayer/blob/master/demo.gif" width="50%">
  </p>

 ## Getting Started
-- If this is your first time encountering swift/ios development, please follow [the instructions](https://developer.apple.com/support/xcode/) to setup Xcode and Swift on your Mac.
+- If this is your first time encountering swift/ios development, please follow [the instructions](https://developer.apple.com/support/xcode/) to set up Xcode and Swift on your Mac.
-- To setup cocoapods for dependency management, make use of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started)
+- To set up cocoa pods for dependency management, make use of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started)

 ## Setup Configs
-- Checkout master branch to run latest version
+- Checkout master branch to run the latest version
 - Open the terminal and navigate to the project root directory.
-- Make sure you have cocoapods setup, then run: pod install
+- Make sure you have cocoa pods set up, then run: pod install
-- Open the project by double clicking the `MimiMusicPlayer.xcworkspace` file
+- Open the project by double-clicking the `MimiMusicPlayer.xcworkspace` file
 - Select the build scheme which can be found right after the stop button on the top left of the IDE
 - [Command(cmd)] + R - Run app
 ```